laurelthorburn/Team-Profile-Generator/README.md

 <a name="descsection"></a>
 ## Description
-The purpose of this project was to create a command-line generated, time efficient, high-quality README.md using node.js.
-The user is prompted with a series of questions that will be added to their final generated README.
-Questions include app/project description, how to use the app, how to install it, how to report issues, licensing, and how to make contributions and report issues.
+The purpose of this project was to create a command-line generated team profile generator using node.js.
+The user is prompted with a series of questions that will be added to their final generated HTML page.
+Questions are broken down into manager role and optional engineer and intern questions.
+The user may add as many engineers and interns as they would like and may select the option of "Finish building my team" in order to generate their final product.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)